Nik Stauskas: Return to Grand Rapids (2022)

 Following the expiration of his 10-day contract, Stauskas returned to the Grand Rapids Gold.
 On March 1, 2022, he scored a franchise-record 57 points in a 131–127 win over the Wisconsin Herd.
 Alongside the feat, which was the sixth-highest scoring total in NBA G League history, he logged a G League-record 38 first half points.
 Stauskas made his first 12 shots in the game (including a 9–9/24 point 1st quarter), marking the second-highest scoring 100% FG% quarter in league history.
 The 38-point first half was one point shy of the G League record for either half.
 The next day, Stauskas posted 43 points against the Lakeland Magic, becoming the second G League player (Russ Smith, 105 March 2016) to achieve at least 100 points in consecutive games and the first to do it on consecutive nights.
 Stauskas' 100-point effort coincided with the 60th anniversary of Wilt Chamberlain's 100-point game.
+On March 8, 2022, he was named G League Player of the Week.

 Boston Celtics (2022)

 On March 4, 2022, Stauskas signed a two-year contract with the Boston Celtics.
 Stauskas and the Celtics reached the 2022 NBA Finals, where they lost in 6 games to the Golden State Warriors.

 On July 9, 2022, Stauskas was traded, alongside Daniel Theis, Aaron Nesmith, Malik Fitts, Juwan Morgan and a 2023 first-round pick, to the Indiana Pacers in exchange for Malcolm Brogdon.
 On July 14, Stauskas was waived by the Pacers.
 Stauskas' G-League rights were still held by the Gold, who traded them to the College Park Skyhawks, who turned around and dealt him to the Minnesota Timberwolves.
 Stauskas entered training camp under contract with the Timberwolves, who assigned his rights to the Iowa Wolves.

+After his tenure with the Celtics, Stauskas retired from professional basketball.